 I joined One Step Further in July 2015 as Program Director of the CSNP.
 I am a passionate advocate for families and individuals who struggle on a daily basis.
 Because of my desire to see families rise from their current situations, I also serve as the Chair of the Agency Advisory Council for Second Harvest Food Bank of NWNC (SHFB), I am a Board Member of Share the Harvest organization, a Board Member of SHFB, and I serve as the SHFB Delegate to Feeding the Carolina's State Association of Food Banks.

 When I am not working or volunteering, I enjoy reading and completing home improvement projects.
-I also spend as much time with my beautiful, intelligent, college attending daughter as possible.
+I also spend as much time with my beautiful daughter as possible.